clitetailor/react-epic/docs/LiftBehindTheScene.md

   pure (todos)
 ```

-Actually you will see i embedded state and action arguments into lift arguments.
+Actually you will see i embedded state and action arguments into lift arguments somewhere.
 Someone might love this, someone might hate this because it breaks the semantic meaning of lift operator.
 But i still take it because it is my decide choice (And i live with it).
 It is the rare case that your operator don't stick with your target of your state and your action.
 And reusing such this kind of operators might be troublesome that lead to the misconception that: They all the same.
 So for example one may edit this operator for convenient but don't know that it might break other functions.
 Reusing it is not hard, you already had the operator by the way.
 There's two ways to overcome this.
 The first is to relift the operator

 ```jsx
 lift(state$, action$, operator)